-Many Sociology majors have found the Internship Experience to be an excellent preparation for their subsequent careers.
+Many Sociology majors have found the Internship Experience to be excellent preparation for their subsequent careers.
 You can do an internship as one of your five sociology electives, or as your Capstone course.
-In either case, a sociology internship involves earning 3-6 academic credit hours (under Sociology R494) by working in an organization where you can apply or gain practical insight into sociological concepts, theories and knowledge.
+In either case, a sociology internship involves earning 3-6 academic credit hours (under Sociology R494) by working in an organization where you can apply or gain practical insight into sociological concepts, theories, and knowledge.
 Some internships are paid; others are not.
 All involve working a minimum of 10 hours per week (for 3 credits) to 20 hours per week (for 6 credits) for the entire semester in a placement located by the student and approved by the Department of Sociology.

 Who can do an Internship?

 Any IUPUI sophomore, junior, or senior with a minimum overall GPA of 2.5 and a Sociology GPA of 3.0 can do a Sociology internship.
 You must also

 - be a declared major or minor in Sociology.

 - have completed 12 credit hours of Sociology courses (6 of which must be taken at IUPUI) in subjects related to the internship placement.
 The Sociology Advisor and/or the supervising faculty member will determine whether the Sociology courses you have taken are sufficiently related to the internship placement.

 - have a schedule which permits you to schedule 4-8 hour blocks of time during the regular week to work at the internship organization.
 Plan to work at the internship site 3 hours per week for every 1 credit you receive.